piscisaureus/debug/posts/graphic-design-tool-paint-brands.md

 ---

-a design tool is like a workspace with pre-squeezed paints ready.

-bummer is..
-many artists have a preference in their paint and ink brands.
+a design tool is like a workspace with pre-squeezed paints ready. **bummer is**.. many artists have a preference in their paint and ink brands.

-soon web browsers will offer the choice, will graphic design tools??
+soon web browsers will offer the choice, will graphic design tools?